The Best Deal Flow Comes From Your Network

 - Ownership: your subscriber base is yours – which allows you to more easily utilize it for other (non-blog related) endeavors, and retain it if you decide to switch platforms.

-- SEO: generally less of a focus for an individual investor or fund, but there are material SEO benefits from publishing on your own domain.
+- SEO: generally less of a focus for an individual investor or fund, but there are material SEO benefits from publishing on your own domain and monitoring your traffic metrics.

 - Publishing through Medium or similar: